CodingItWrong/outsidein.dev/docs/vue/5-edge-cases.md

  });
 ```

 The test fails.
-Make it pass while keeping the other tests passing, by setting the flag to `false` initially, and adding a new mutation to handle if the API promise rejects:
+Make it pass while keeping the other tests passing by setting the flag to `false` initially, and adding a new mutation to handle if the API promise rejects:

 ```diff
  state: {